devsecopsgirl/internship-appsecco/docs/dast.md

 CMD ["ng", "serve", "--host", "0.0.0.0"]
 ```
 * My application was not running on browser but it was getting compiled because I made a mistake that I was not writing "--host", "0.0.0.0" (--host 0.0.0.0 to listen to all the interfaces from the container).
-* I was facing many errors such of packages getting failed so I removed my code of Yarn and only installed with Angular CLI
+* I was facing many errors such as packages getting failed so I removed my code of Yarn and only installed with Angular CLI

-After this I build the image
+After this, I build the image
 ```
 docker build -t angular5:latest .
 ```